mrgaaron/docs/source/guides/pipelines.rst

 Events
 ------

-You send data to the RealTime system as a sequence of events.
+You send data to the Pipelines system as a sequence of events.
 An event is a JSON object, which can contain any number of attributes containing measurements, metadata, or nested objects.